Skip to content

 Answer: Pluto.
 It was reclassified as a dwarf planet by the International Astronomical Union in 2006.

-Players who learned the planets before 2006 sometimes argue.
-The IAU ruling is the formal answer.
+Anyone who memorized nine planets before 2006 will fight you on this.
+Doesn’t matter.
+The IAU ruling is the formal answer now.

 65. Which is the odd one out: Cobra, Python, Mamba, Tarantula?